cozy/cozy-ui/react/Icon/Readme.md

 include via `Sprite`.
 See the example below for how to include `Sprite`.
 `Sprite` can for example be included in the main `Layout` of your application.

-### Import SVGx icons
+### SVGr icons

-Cozy-ui provides SVGx icons; icons that can be directly imported as a React components.
+Cozy-ui provides SVGr icons; icons that can be directly imported as a React components.

 This works well with tree shaking since icons provided by cozy-ui that you do not use will not be present in your final bundle.